TheScriptan/SEP3/RequestsClientLogic.md

-# Requests Client -> Logic Server
+# Communication Client - LogicServer

 ---

 Here is the pattern of requests send from client to server and server`s responses.
 Project uses two external libraries JSON-SIMPLE and GSON.
-Every json message starts with code in order to identify request (add/edit/remove/...) or response (0 == ok, 0< error).
-Second part of json message are arguments required for specific request.
+JSON message starts with code in order to identify request (add/edit/remove/...) or response (0 == ok, 0< error).
+Second part of JSON message are arguments required for specific request.

 ```json
 // Client -> Server (request)